-Then fasten the aft curtain to the high top - from the ends towards the central strap.
-Then secure the lower part of the afr curtain with buttons along the whole perimeter of the stern - from the ends towards the middle.
+Then fasten the aft curtain to the high top from the ends towards the central strap.
+Then fasten the lower part of the aft curtain with buttons along the whole stern perimeter, from the ends to the middle.

 Fasten the lower side parts of the aft curtain with buttons to the boards.